top of page

 Cultural Audit and Tool Kit

-Through a rigorous multiyear process of evidence based and deep narrative driven research with Aboriginal controlled community organisations on the ground, "Decolonising Philanthropy: Cultural Audit and Tool Kit" grew out of "Walking Together: A Guide to Philanthropic Investment in Indigenous Organisations and Tool Kit for Good Practice" as a framework for the Workshop.
+Through a rigorous multiyear process of evidence based and deep narrative driven research with Aboriginal controlled community organisations on the ground, "Decolonising Philanthropy: Cultural Audit and Toolkit" grew out of "Walking Together: A Guide to Philanthropic Investment in Indigenous Organisations and Toolkit for Good Practice" as a framework for the Workshop.
 This one of a kind program focuses on creating more transparent pathways for Aboriginal controlled organisations and other community organisations to engage with the long described “black box” that is the philanthropic grant giving and making process.

 Participants will reflect on their personal and organisational motivations for grant giving, critically examine the challenges faced by First Nations communities in accessing philanthropic support, and explore the practical steps needed to foster trust and collaboration.

-Through deep listening, learning from First Nations guidance, and adopting a “decolonising practice” lens, participants will gain the tools and knowledge to create meaningful partnerships that prioritise First nations wisdom, leading to organisational change.
+Through deep listening, learning from First Nations guidance, and adopting a “decolonising practice” lens, participants will gain the tools and knowledge to create meaningful partnerships that prioritise First Nations wisdom, leading to organisational change.

 IMG_0936.JPG